lightning/bolts/07-routing-gossip.md

 While channels shouldn't be advertised before they are sufficiently deep, the requirement against rebroadcasting only applies if the transaction hasn't moved to a different block.

+To avoid having to store excessive-sized messages, yet allow reasonable expansion in future, nodes are allowed to restrict rebroadcasting (perhaps statistically).

 New channel features are possible in future; backwards compatible (or optional) ones will have odd feature bits, incompatible ones will have